Follow Natural Life Energy

 Iron Is Vital For Several Processes In The Body

 Iron is required for the production of red blood cells and is also part of hemoglobin, a protein in blood cells.
-Oxygen we breathe into the lungs binds to the iron in the red blood cells, and is carried the the organs throughout the body.
-Once the oxygen is delivered the iron in the cells then binds to the carbon dioxide produced in the body, and then is transported back to the lungs where it is exhaled from the body.
+Oxygen we breathe into the lungs binds to the iron in red blood cells, and is carried to the organs in the body.
+Once the oxygen is delivered, the iron in the cells then bind to the carbon dioxide produced in the body and transports the carbon dioxide to the lungs where it is exhaled from the body.
 Plant life then uses the carbon dioxide and returns oxygen back to the environment and continues the cycle.

-Iron is also need for the proper functioning of the myoglobin protein found in heart and skeletal muscles.
+Iron is also needed for the proper functioning of the myoglobin protein found in heart and skeletal muscles.
 The oxygen in the myoglobin protein also binds to oxygen, supplying oxygen to the muscles.

 Iron and Enzyme Functioning